facebook/react-native-website/cndocs/the-new-architecture/native-modules-lifecycle.md

 If your module needs to run some initialization code, then you can conform to the `RCTInitializing` protocol and implement the `initialize` method.
 To do so, you have to:

-1. Moduify the `NativeModule.h` file by adding the following lines:
+1. Modify the `NativeModule.h` file by adding the following lines:

 ```diff title="NativeModule.h"
 + #import <React/RCTInitializing.h>